-Rule Summary: The Lottery is proposing to amend OAR 177-040-0050 about retailer duties.
-The proposed changes impose basic food service requirements on two types of Video Lottery retailers that are most at risk for violating Lottery's casino prohibition rule: limited menu retailers (LMRs) and café/small eateries (CSEs) as defined in the rule.
+RULE SUMMARY: The Lottery is amending OAR 177-040-0050 about retailer duties.
+The changes impose basic food service requirements on two types of Video Lottery retailers that are most at risk for violating Lottery's casino prohibition rule: limited-menu retailers (LMRs) and café/small eateries (CSEs) as defined in the rule.